Junior-Developer-Group/HacktoberPet/README.md

 # 👇 HacktoberPet by Junior Developer Group 👇

-Welcome to a Junior Developer Group's repository made for HacktoberFest 2021 challenge 👋
+Welcome to the Junior Developer Group's repository made for HacktoberFest 2021 challenge 👋

 # 📚 About Junior Developer Group challenge: